Biomechanics of the spine - posture, forces and structures

 Extension & Flexion

-First, we have extension which is when we arch back, like a cobra-type position from Yoga.
+First the most common spinal forces.
+Extension which is when we arch back, like a cobra-type position from Yoga.

 The opposite to extension is flexion which is what happens when we curl the spine forwards like in a exercises like sit ups, or to tie up your laces, or when we sit.